melowntech/vts-browser-unity-plugin/README.md

 ![car](screenshots/car.png)
 Driving a car in a city, made with Unity Standard Vehicles Assets.

+## Features

+- The plugin handles data streaming and resource management
+- Rendering is done in Unity (with custom shaders)
+  - This allows full customization of the rendering process
+- Support for collisions

 ## Documentation

 The Unity Plugin documentation is at the